Bluebeam Revu in a Citrix Environment | Revu 20

 - Or, use the Bluebeam Administrator command-line option.
 See Migrating Multiple Revu Installations to a New License.

-If Revu is registered (Perpetual and Enterprise only) on a system image that is used to deploy persistent and non-persistent virtual desktops, and those desktops receive new machine names, the Revu license will:
+Context: Revu is registered on a system image that is used to deploy virtual desktops, and those desktops receive new machine names, the Revu license will:

 - Detect a new machine name.